-Will insurance pay for treatment at Liahona Academy?
+Will insurance pay for treatment at Liahona Treatment Center?

-While Liahona is not in network with any insurance companies, we do our best to maximize your benefits through your carrier by billing for the therapeutic portions of the program.
-Liahona Academy will send an itemized bill to your provider so that you may receive a reimbursement for your payment.
-Ask our Admissions Director for additional information and for a benefit check to see if you have any coverage.
+While Liahona is not an “in-network” provider for any health insurance companies, some insurance companies do provide for out of network benefits.
+We do our best to maximize your benefits through your insurance carrier by billing for the residential treatment care along with the clinical and therapeutic care provided to the patients who have been admitted into Liahona’s residential treatment center.
+Liahona Treatment Center submits all medical bills along with explanation of services to your provider so that you may maximize your reimbursement for the services provided.
+Ask our Admissions Director for additional information and for a benefit check to see if you may have out-of-network coverage.

-Liahona Academy is set up as a non-denominational program with Certified non- denominational pastors from surrounding churches coming in once weekly.
-Attendance is optional for the students; however, at some point the Spiritual Aspect of Self will need to be developed.
+Liahona Treatment Center is set up as a non-denominational residential treatment center with Certified non- denominational pastors from surrounding churches coming in once weekly.
+Attendance is optional for the Patients; however, at some point the Spiritual Aspect of Self will need to be developed.
 This is a process that can be nurtured by the parents as the therapist plays a more supportive role rather than the lead.
 Our therapists support the direction of the parents wholeheartedly.

 Will my child be working towards a High school diploma, or a G.E.D.?

-Your son, while at Liahona Academy will be working towards a high school diploma, not a G.E.D.
-Liahona Academy is nationally accredited through Northwest Accreditation.
+As your son progresses in Liahona Treatment Center’s clinical and therapeutic program, he will be able to work towards a high school diploma, not a G.E.D.
+Liahona Treatment Center's education program is nationally accredited through AdvancEd (formally Northwest Accreditation Commission).
 We have 8 State Licensed Teachers and 4 certified tutors who are ready and willing to help your child succeed academically.
-We do have the ability to work off existing 504 plans and IEP’s (Individualized Education Plans.)
+We do have the ability to work with existing 504 plans and IEP’s (Individualized Education Plans.)
 To view our accreditation, please click on the following link:

-Is the Therapy at Liahona Academy done by licensed professionals?
+Is the Clinical/Therapeutic Program at Liahona Treatment Center done by licensed professionals?

 Yes.
-Our Therapists are LCSW certified or above.
+Out clinical team consists of a Utah licensed Medical Doctor, a Utah licensed Psychiatric Care Provider, 5 Utah licensed Registered Nurses and our Therapists are LCSW certified or above.
 Therapy Modalities are as follows: Family, Group, Individual and Experiential.